 As well as covering you (the “applicant”), the Protection Order will also automatically cover any child under 18 who usually or regularly lives with you.

 The child doesn’t have to be the biological child of you or the other person.
 They can also be, for example, a whāngai or foster child, or a boarder.

 Note: If your child is covered by a Protection Order they’ll continue to be protected for as long as they continue to live with you and the order is still in force, even after they’ve turned 18.
 By contrast, if the child stops living with you, they’ll no longer be covered by the order, even if they’re still under 18.
 Once a child is no longer covered by a Protection Order, it’s a good idea to ask the court to change (“vary”) the order so that the child can be specifically named in the order as another protected person (see below).

 You can ask for the Protection Order to cover other children who don’t usually or regularly live with you.
 The judge can include those other children if the judge thinks they need protection.

 You can also ask for the Protection Order to cover other named people with whom you have a family relationship – for example, your mother or father, or a new partner or flatmate.
 You’ll need to show that the respondent (the violent person) has committed family violence against those other named people as well, that this violence is linked to the respondent’s relationship with you, and that the other people need to be included in the Protection Order to protect them.
 They’ll usually also need to agree to being covered by the order.

 Who can a Protection Order be made against?

-A Protection Order can be made against anyone who is or has been in a family relationship with you and who has been violent or abusive towards you or your children (see “Types of relationships covered by the family violence laws” in this chapter).
+A Protection Order can be made against anyone who is or has been in a family relationship with you and who has been violent or abusive towards you or your children (see: “Types of relationships covered by family violence laws”).

 A Protection Order can also be made against other people who the respondent (the violent person) has encouraged to abuse or threaten you or to do other things that amount to family violence against you.
 These people are then called “associated respondents”.